“Right intention has to come from the depth of the heart, not from its turbulent surface.” Ajahn Sucitto.

 Westerners can sometimes be offended by that question; to our ears, it can seem a rude intrusion into the specifics of our day’s plan.
 I have learned, however, that, in Bali, that’s not at all how it’s meant.
 It’s not really about my physical destination.
 It is, rather, a deeply kind question, more like a friend back home asking “How are you today?
 How is your heart?”

 “Selamat pagi; mau ke mana?”
 “Good morning.
 Where am I going?
 How is my heart?”
 Asking myself is a reminder to remember.
-How am I now?
-What is my intention?
+May I focus less on outcome, on an imagined place I should be at, or get to.
+Instead, with such a greeting, may I look to see how I actually am just now.
+And then, may I greet that experience clearly and gently.
 In this moment, this circumstance, what is the inclination of my heart?

 I thought of those Balinese greetings this morning as I sat to meditate.
 I can so often misunderstand the teachings on “right intention” and can turn them into expectation of some particular accomplishment in my daily practice.
 Rather than simple guidance, I can find my mind offering relentless goals or harsh insistence that, to be worthy, today’s meditation must unfold in some particular way or must culminate in some particular outcome.
 Then, too, my mind can be full of judgment: “Not there yet!
 Not yet quite good enough!”

-Intention as an inquiry into the quality of my heart brought me to a more kind balance.
-How is it now?
+Intention as an inquiry into the quality of my heart brings me to more balance.
+How is my meditation now?
 Might there be a letting go of whatever is leading to struggle or affliction?
 Might there be kindness?
 Recognition of goodness and gratitude and wholesome progress?
 Compassion for limitation and turbulence?
 Allowance for mistake and confusion?
 I think of the Buddha saying that he only taught about presence and awareness of suffering and its end, not about having some imagined destination that I must drive and judge myself toward.

 I reflected on it later when I poured my coffee and read the newspaper and fed the kitty and made my bed.
 I thought of it when I worked in the garden and took out the trash.
 How is it now for me?
 What is the inclination of my heart just now?